 This uneasy peace led many to believe that a future war with Great Britain was inevitable.
-British-Americans in Canada were especially wary given their vulnerability to an American attack due to the wide disparity in population size and industrial capacity and output.
+The situation especially worried British-Americans in Canada given their vulnerability to an American attack due to the wide disparity in population size, industrial capacity, and output.

 The Great Lakes featured prominently in the War of 1812 as the two sides participated in a naval arms race to control the vital waters.
-Post-war these massive navies cost a great deal to maintain, with both sides finding it difficult to justify such costs during peacetime.
+Post-war these massive navies cost a great deal to maintain and it was difficult to justify such costs during peacetime.

 Finally, the United States and Great Britain agreed to the Rush-Bagot Treaty of 1817 which accomplished its stated purpose in limiting naval armaments on the Great Lakes following the War of 1812.

 The smaller navies on the Great Lakes helped to diffuse tensions between the two nations.
 Along with the Convention of 1818 that helped define the boundary line, the Rush-Bagot treaty is largely credited with beginning two centuries of mainly peaceful relations between the two nations.

 US Relations with Great Britain Post-War of 1812

 The Treaty of Ghent did little to resolve the outstanding quarrels between the United States and Great Britain.
 There was reason to believe that a future war could break out between the two nations at a moment’s notice.

 Both nations immediately implemented plans to improve defensive networks throughout the Americas.

 The British began an extensive canal-building effort to improve military communications and transportation while simultaneously encouraging settlers to avoid large tracts of wilderness along the border.
 This untamed land would help serve as a buffer against any American aggression.1